MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-websphere-to-vm.md

 1. Select the *.war* file you installed from the list of applications and then select **Start** to deploy.

-1. After it finishes deploying, navigate to `http://<server-url>:9080/{whatever you set as the context root}` and you should be able to see the application
+1. After it finishes deploying, navigate to `http://<server-url>:9080/{whatever you set as the context root}` and you should be able to see the application.

 ## Next steps